Prostate cancer treatment: Comparison to surgery

-HIFU for prostate cancer utilizes ultrasound to ablate/destroy the tissue of the prostate.
-During the HIFU procedure, sound waves are used to heat the prostate tissue, thus destroying the cancerous cells.
-In essence, ultrasonic waves are focused on specific areas of the prostate to eliminate the prostate cancer, with minimal risks of affecting other tissue or organs.
-Temperatures at the focal point of the sound waves can exceed 100 °C (212 °F).
-However, many studies of HIFU were performed by manufacturers of HIFU devices, or members of manufacturers' advisory panels.

-Contraindications to HIFU for prostate cancer include a prostate volume larger than 40 grams, which can prevent targeted HIFU waves from reaching the anterior and anterobasal regions of the prostate, anatomic or pathologic conditions that may interfere with the introduction or displacement of the HIFU probe into the rectum, and high-volume calcification within the prostate, which can lead to HIFU scattering and transmission impairment.

-A 2012 UK trial of focal HIFU on 41 patients reported no histological evidence of cancer in 77% of men treated (95% confidence interval: 61–89%) at 12 month targeted biopsy, and a low rate of genitourinary side effects.
-However, this does not necessarily mean that 77% of men were definitively cured of prostate cancer, since systematic and random sampling errors are present in the biopsy process, and therefore recurrent or previously undetected cancer can be missed.

 Hormonal therapy

 Hormonal therapy in prostate cancer.
 Diagram shows the different organs (purple text), hormones (black text and arrows), and treatments (red text and arrows) important in hormonal therapy.

 Androgen deprivation therapy

 Hormonal therapy uses medications or surgery to block prostate cancer cells from getting dihydrotestosterone (DHT), a hormone produced in the prostate and required for the growth and spread of most prostate cancer cells.
 Blocking DHT often causes prostate cancer to stop growing and even shrink.
 However, hormonal therapy rarely cures prostate cancer because cancers that initially respond to hormonal therapy typically become resistant after one to two years.
 Hormonal therapy is, therefore, usually used when cancer has spread from the prostate.
 It may also be given to certain men undergoing radiation therapy or surgery to help prevent return of their cancer.

 Hormonal therapy for prostate cancer targets the pathways the body uses to produce DHT.
 A feedback loop involving the testicles, the hypothalamus, and the pituitary, adrenal, and prostate glands controls the blood levels of DHT.
 First, low blood levels of DHT stimulate the hypothalamus to produce gonadotropin-releasing hormone (GnRH).
 GnRH then stimulates the pituitary gland to produce luteinizing hormone (LH), and LH stimulates the testicles to produce testosterone.
 Finally, testosterone from the testicles and dehydroepiandrosterone from the adrenal glands stimulate the prostate to produce more DHT.
 Hormonal therapy can decrease levels of DHT by interrupting this pathway at any point.

 There are several forms of hormonal therapy: